 Durham is a city just south of Newcastle upon Tyne that is known for its prestigious university and cathedral.
 It offers countless activities including a Botanic Garden with woodland, an Oriental Museum and a stunning castle.
 Just north of the castle visitors can find Crook Hall which is home to gardens and a maze, a true Durham beauty.
 If you’re a foodie looking for the perfect restaurant or coffee shop, Durham is a location you need to visit as it has everything you need.

-Where are your favourite places in the North?
+Where are your favourite places in the North of England?

 PIN FOR LATER:

-This post was written in collaboration with RW Invest.
+This post on the North of England was written in collaboration with RW Invest.

 All opinions, as always, are our own.